 In the previous spaceship.py program, you could select Earth as the destination, and the program would say “Traveling from Earth to Earth.”
 That doesn’t make any sense.
 An if statement will fix the problem by checking if the destination and the location are the same.
 Notice how some of the old lines of code are kept, but are indented because they have been moved to inside the if statement.

+[ Switch to the spaceship.py tab ]

 Loops and Timing

 Programming is so powerful because it can do many calculations with very little human time required.
 Loops are a good example of this.
 Loops can do a certain operation a few times, or millions of times.
 A for loop executes a set of code for a certain amount of times, or iterations.
 The format starts with the keyword for, followed the iteration variable name, the keyword in, the object through which you are iterating, and a colon.
 The number of iterations depends on the length of the object through which the for loop is looping.
 The function range(x) generates a list of length x, from 0 to x - 1.
+If you want to break out of a loop when a certain condition is met, you can use the break keyword to jump outside of the loop.
+Notice that in the example below, the second for loop stops after the fifth iteration because of the break.

+[ Switch to the main.py tab ]

-A while loop is very similar to an if statement, except that it will continue to run the embedded code until the Boolean calculation returns False.
+A while loop is very similar to an if statement, except that it will continue to run the embedded code while the result of the Boolean calculation is True.
 If it never returns False, the loop will continue infinitely, so it is important to ensure that it will eventually terminate under some condition.

 Another useful function is time.sleep(x), which will halt the program for x seconds.
 Computers compute so fast that sometimes they need to be slowed down for their outputs to be seen.
 There is a problem, though; sleep() requires the module time, which is not loaded by default in Python.
 The module time needs to be imported in order to use the function sleep().
 Does this look familiar?
 This is the same way that the spaceship.py program is in repl.it; spaceship is a custom module which is imported into main.py, and it is executed by doing so.